digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 If ambient light level controls are not required, the *Settings-Dialog* includes an option to disable and hide them.

-Lux Metering and brightness transitions
+Lux Metering and brightness adjustments
 ---------------------------------------

-Due to VDU hardware and DDC protocol limitations, gradual transitions from one brightness level to another are likely to be noticeable and potentially annoying.
-As well as being annoying, excessive stepping may eat into VDU NVRAM lifespan.

 The auto-brightness adjustment feature includes several measures to reduce the number of changes passed to the VDU: